 - Moderate to high level of distortion

-We would call the Canon EF 24-70mm f/2.8L II USM Standard Zoom Lens one of the best full-frame compatible lenses available at present.
-It performed impressively in terms of image quality as well as autofocus (AF) speed and accuracy in our tests.
+I would call the Canon EF 24-70mm f/2.8L II USM as one of the best full-frame compatible lenses available at present.
+It performed impressively in terms of image quality as well as autofocus (AF) speed and accuracy in my tests.

 - Impressive image quality

 - Offers exceptional weather sealing

 The Canon EF 16-35mm f/4L IS USM is undoubtedly one of the best wide angle lenses for Canon 70D that is remarkably sharp.

 I concluded that the overall performance of the lens is quite impressive.
 The lens successfully delivers image sharpness at a high level.
 The accuracy, as well as autofocus (AF) speed, matched the prime-grade sharpness feature.
 The image stabilization (IS) of this lens comprises a system that left us mind-blown with its stellar execution.